singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 7	}
 ```

-On each concatenation,a new copy of the string is created, and the two strings are copied over,character by character.
+On each concatenation, a new copy of the string is created, and the two strings are copied over, character by character.
 The first iteration requires us to copy x characters.
 The second iteration requires copying 2x characters.
 The third iteration requires 3x, and so on.The total time therefore is O(x + 2x + . . . + nx).
 This reduces to O(xn²).

 > Why is it O(xn²)?
 Because 1 + 2 + ... + n equals n(n+1)/2, or O(n²).